containers/podman/docs/source/markdown/options/tz.md

 ####> are applicable to all of those.
 #### **--tz**=*timezone*

 Set timezone in container.
 This flag takes area-based timezones, GMT time, as well as `local`, which sets the timezone in the container to match the host machine.
 See `/usr/share/zoneinfo/` for valid timezones.
+Podman honors the `$TZDIR` environment variable to modify the `/usr/share/zoneinfo` search path for valid timezones.
 Remote connections use local containers.conf for defaults